shtukas/nyx/README.md

 # Catalyst

-Catalyst is a Todo management system and is made of a collection of apps: Calendar, InFlightControlSystem, Lucille and Wave.
+Catalyst is a Todo management system.